-A community-led grassroots organization focused on uplifting and implementing progressive and inclusive policies which promote community engagement and defend human rights.
-Through direct action organizing, transformative leadership development, advocacy, coalition building, and education, PDI seeks to defend and uplift the voices of marginalized communities for real and meaningful change by mobilizing around issues through policy change and catapulting grassroots leadership to positions of electoral office.
+A community-led grassroots organization focused on uplifting and implementing progressive and inclusive policies that promote community engagement and defend human rights.
+Through direct action organizing, transformative leadership development, advocacy, coalition building, and education in Tucson, PDI seeks to defend and uplift the voices of marginalized communities for real and meaningful change by mobilizing around issues through policy change and catapulting grassroots leadership to positions of electoral office.
 They work to turn out communities of color in areas traditionally not reached by other campaigns.

 Poder in Action (c3) and their sister organization Poder (c4) focus on leadership development, systems change, and community-driven public policy.
 Their advocacy within the crimmigration system has successfully increased police accountability and transparency.
 Poder in Action’s mission is to build power to disrupt and dismantle systems of oppression and determine a liberated future as working class and people of color.
 Poder has successfully won and collaborated in several electoral campaigns that have moved a progressive platform and held politicians accountable by turning out people of color.
-They’ve become supporter and incubator for several new organizations that have strengthened the local organizing infrastructure in AZ.
+They’ve become supporter and incubator for several new organizations that have strengthened the local organizing infrastructure in West Phoenix.

 Tomorrow We Vote (501c3) is a Phoenix, Arizona-based nonpartisan nonprofit focused on registering students in high schools using a specialized curriculum developed to allow voting-aged youth to understand their political power.
 Tomorrow We Vote Action (501c4) focuses on progressive issues important to the youth and provides education-based political actions through civic engagement.